 Paul Kirtley is considered one of the leading bushcraft educators globally.

 Through his company Frontier Bushcraft Ltd., Paul offers high quality field courses, wilderness expeditions, and online training resources that set the standard in distributed bushcraft learning.

-Paul and his team deliver wilderness skills training courses in various locations in the U.K. as well as further afield, including working with Ray Goodwin to deliver expedition canoeing skills training, and guiding wilderness canoe trips in Canada.
+Paul and his team at Frontier Bushcraft deliver wilderness skills training courses in various locations in the U.K. as well as further afield, including working with Ray Goodwin to deliver expedition canoeing skills training, and guiding wilderness canoe trips in Canada.

 Paul has been invited to speak about and demonstrate bushcraft skills at both domestic and international events, including as a keynote speaker at the 2019 Global Bushcraft Symposium in Alberta, Canada.

-Paul is a prolific writer on the subjects of bushcraft and wilderness skills, regularly contributing to magazines.
-Paul has contributed to several books, including the Scout Association's Outdoor Adventure Manual and Kevin Callan's Complete Guide To Winter Camping.
-Paul also has a book of his own in the works.
+Paul is a prolific writer on the subjects of bushcraft and wilderness skills, regularly contributing to magazines and other publications.
+As well as his own book, Paul has contributed to several other books too, including the Scout Association's Outdoor Adventure Manual and Kevin Callan's Complete Guide To Winter Camping.

 "This guy is absolutely top notch.
 He knows his stuff and can get the information over in this format.
 I have done his tree and plant course, so I have first hand experience of his courses.
 I have now joined this one too.
 For those who don't know, bushcraft is not all Bear Grylls type stuff; far from it.
 It is an education about all things outdoors - and I mean education in that you will "learn" a lot.
 If you have a love for nature, outdoor photography, wildlife, navigation, hunting, camping and many other topics this will have some relevance.
 Please have a look as you can get some samples with no obligation and see if it is for you. "